-If you live in a shed, the major problem you’ll probably face isn’t the heating or cooling breeze but compost from urine and feces.
-Although most owners usually hook their toilet to a septic tank, what if you don’t have the space to afford such luxury?
+If you plan to live in a shed, the most serious problem you will probably face isn't the heating or cooling but compost from urine and feces.
+Although most owners usually hook their toilet up to a septic tank, what if you don't have the space to afford such luxury?

 Another disadvantage that comes if you wish to live in a shed is the difficulty surrounding getting zoned.
-It can be quite challenging to get approved; it doesn’t matter whether you want to convert an existing shed or build from scratch.
+Zoning can be challenging to get approved; it doesn't matter whether you want to convert an existing shed or build from scratch.

 Living In A Shed Ideas

-There are no particular criteria for designing the interiors of your shed; depending on what you want, you can watch a video on different sites to get a visual idea and proceed to design your shed in that manner.
-Usually, people want sheds that can compliment their yard or garden, and if that’s you, let’s take a look at a few ideas that’ll make your habitation a warm and presentable one.
+There are no particular criteria for designing the interior of your shed.
+Depending on what you want, you can watch a video on different sites to get a visual idea and proceed to design a standard shed or something fancier.
+Usually, people want sheds that complement their yard or garden.
+If that's you, let's look at a few ideas for sheds that'll make your habitation a warm and presentable one.

-To make your living space have a heating medium without putting your safety at risk, getting a faux fireplace is the best idea; it doesn’t consume power and it’s inexpensive.
+Do you want to give your living space some heating without risking your safety?
+Getting a faux fireplace is the best idea.
+It doesn't consume power, and it's inexpensive.

-To give your backyard a garden-like view, you can install watering supplies, design a perfectly looking seating area, and plant plenty of colorful greens and herbs to convert it into the ultimate potting shed.
+Do you want to turn a standard shed into a potting shed in your backyard or garden?
+You can install water supplies, design a seating area, and plant plenty of colorful greens and herbs to convert it into the ultimate potting shed.

-You can use this in advertising your creative skill.
-Stage a small deck just beside your shed to create an outdoor look.
-When the atmosphere is calm, you can invite your family for a night out to watch the stars, or you could engage in fun games too.
+You can use your creative skill and stage a small deck beside your shed to create an outdoor area.
+Invite your family for a night out to watch the stars or engage in an evening of fun games.

 What Can Urban Sheds Do For You?